Effective October 2014, this policy has been revised. For individual changes, see the redlined version.

 o.
 Return to work.
 A release to work document may only be required by the University if presented to the employee with the DOL Designation Notice.
 A release to work/fitness for duty document from the treating health provider should be required in situations of employees taking leave for their own serious health condition that requires continuous leave of 5 or more days, inpatient hospitalization, or when the health condition implicates the safety of self or others.
 A release to work or fitness for duty clearance may be requested for intermittent leave when reasonable questions regarding safety exist and if the employee was notified of this requirement at the time of designation.
 The treating health provider must attest the employee is able to perform the essential functions of the job.
 The employee will be given 7 days to resolve incomplete or unclear release information.
-If unresolved after 7 days, Faculty and Staff Disability Services may contact the treating health provider for purposes of clarifying and authenticating the Release to Work document.
+If unresolved after 7 days, University Faculty and Staff Disability Services may contact the treating health provider for purposes of clarifying and authenticating the Release to Work document.
 The employee will not return to work until the completed certification document is received by the employer.

 The cost of obtaining the release document is the responsibility of the employee.

 b.
 Entitlement to Leave.

 (b) A newly adoptive parent, including a domestic partner, is entitled to 1 week (5 days) of paid adoption leave to be charged against accrued sick leave.
 Departments are encouraged to arrange for additional leave as necessary.
 Departments should work with prospective adoptive parents seeking to adopt through an adoption agency with specific requirements for parental leave, to the extent the adoption leave is not sufficient to undertake an adoption.
 Time not charged to accrued sick leave may be charged to accrued vacation or taken as leave without pay.

 (b) A newly adoptive parent is entitled to 1 week (5 days) of paid adoption leave, to be charged against accrued sick leave.
 Departments should work with prospective adoptive parents seeking to adopt through an adoption agency with specific requirements for parental leave, to the extent the adoption leave is not sufficient to undertake an adoption.